ParadoxZero/budgetbud/README.md

     "Database": "",
     "Container": ""
   },
+  "Auth": {
+    "GoogleClientId":"",
+    "GoogleClientSecret":""
+  },
   "EnableSwagger": false
 ```

 If enabled, swagger will be available at `http://<origin>/swagger` URL.
 You can use the Swagger UI to test out APIs to ensure
 your changes work as expected.

-Everything available in `appsettings.json` can be overriden by creating envirement variables witht the same name or
+Everything available in `appsettings.json` can be overridden by creating environment variables with the same name or
 with `CosmosDb:ConnectionString` like pattern for nested keys.

 ## Deployment and infrastructure